Daily Planner Has Value for Your Early Learning Program

 Daily planner for organizing preschool program activities

-• A daily planner connects parents to the child care facility by allowing them to read up on the events and activities in which their children are engaged day-to-day.
-Some centers may also provide an online service to families, where posts related to school activities and events are shared.
+Parents can read up on the events and activities in which their children are engaged day-to-day.
+Some centers also provide an online service to families, where posts related to school activities and events are shared.

-• A daily planner allows for the anticipated, as well as spontaneous, learning opportunities.
-Alternate activities can be included to support or replace the planned activities.
+Alternate activities can be included in the planner to support or replace the planned activities.
 Will the weather alter our plans?
 Is the activity frustrating or difficult?
-Are the children engaged in another topic or play area that we can pursue instead of the planned activity?
+Are the children engaged in another topic that we can pursue instead of the planned activity?

 A program planner works in conjunction with the daily schedule which provides time slots throughout the day for each activity.
 Teachers can be flexible with both the schedule and the planned activities as needed.
 There is always the option to extend an activity that is fun and engaging, or cut short an activity that is unproductive.
 The goal is to engage the children in hands-on experiences while having lots of fun!